lewisjared/rscm/README.md

 <!--- --8<-- [start:getting-started] -->

-In this example we are going to use the `pyo3` crate to create a Python extension module.
-This provides a mechanism to interact with the rust codebase from Python.
+This project comprises of a Rust library and a Python package (`rcsm`) which includes a Python extension module to provide access to the Rust library.

 ### Dependencies

+The following dependencies are required to build the project:

 * Rust
 * [uv](https://github.com/astral-sh/uv) (Python package management)